1. Previous: Chapter 5

 Yikes!

-James realized that a zero-star rating is not the same thing as having no star rating.
+James realized that a zero-star rating is not the same thing as having _no star rating~.

 Two comment cards - one where the guest circled the zero for the star rating, and one where the guest didn't circle any number for the star rating.